Atarado/markright/README.md

 Why all this hassle?
 --------

-Some reasons why markdown is usable:
+Some reasons why markright is usable:

-  * it is easier to type markdown then html or xml, because it uses only parentheses as the most common, among all types of brackets.
+  * it is easier to type markright then html or xml, because it uses only the most common brackets (parentheses), among all of the variations.
   * avoid much characters which makes typing harder (chevrons, quotations, slashes...)
-  * enables to slice parts of code into blocks which can be edited separately, and included when markdown is converting to (X,HT)ML
+  * enables to slice parts of code into blocks which can be edited separately, and included when markright is converting to (X,HT)ML or SVG

 ###Shebang